History of Scania: After Christianization

 Already in 1060 was Dalby Church build by Svend Estridsen, as one of the first Danish churches made of stone.
 Between 1104 and 1536, Lund was the Archbishopric of Denmark, and the Danish National Banner, Dannebrog, was preserved in the Cathedral for several centuries.

-In 1332 the king of Denmark, Christopher II, died as a "king without a country" after he and his older brother and predecessor had divided Denmark into much smaller polities.
-King Magnus took advantage of his neighbour's distress, redeeming these lands for the eastern Danish provinces for a huge amount of silver, which included Scania.
-The province was later reconquered by the great Danish king Valdemar IV of Denmark in 1360, as part of his conquest campaign to regain previously lost Danish territory.
+In 1332 the lands of the eastern Danish provinces, which included Scania, Blekinge and Ven were sold to King Magnus IV of Sweden by Duke Johan of Holstein (who had received the provinces from the Danish king), after the local population expressed dissatisfaction with Duke Johan and stated they would rather be ruled by the Swedes.
+The Duke started negotiations with the Swedes and it was agreed that the Swedish king would redeem the pledge for 34,000 marks of silver (6 432 kilo).
+The province was later reconquered by the Danish king Valdemar IV of Denmark in 1360, as part of his conquest campaign to regain previously lost Danish territory.
 During parts of the Middle Ages, Scania was known throughout Northern Europe for its herring and the market where it was sold.

 14th and 15th centuries

 In the middle of the 14th century the Black Death affected the area as much as in most of Europe.
-Generally the population declined with a third or more.
+Generally the population declined by a third or more.